What to know about the H-1B visa program

 - The suspension of the expedited processing of H-1B visas is effective April 3

-- Visa is a popular pathway for high-skilled foreigners to work at companies in US
+- The visa is a popular way for high-skilled foreigners to work in the United States

-(CNN)President Donald Trump's immigration policies have drawn both widespread praise and condemnation during his first two months.
+(CNN)President Donald Trump's immigration policies have drawn both widespread praise and condemnation since he took office less than two months ago.

 The administration's latest move -- a temporary suspension of the expedited processing of H-1B visas -- comes as the Trump White House tweaks a court-halted executive order that banned travelers from seven Muslim-majority countries from entering the United States.